 ISARs use two precision calibration blackbody cavities to maintain the radiance calibration of a modified Heitronics KT15.85D pyrometer in the spectral range of 9.6 to 11.5 μm.
-ISARs have been deployed for a number of years on three commercial vessels - two from NYK Lines (M/V Jingu Maru and M/V Andromeda Leader) and on the M/V Horizon Spirit, and on research vessels as opportunities arise (Figure ).
+ISARs have been deployed for several years on three commercial vessels - two from NYK Lines (M/V Jingu Maru and M/V Andromeda Leader) and the M/V Horizon Spirit, and on research vessels as opportunities arise (Figure ).
 Typical deployments on commercial vessels are for three months.